globality-corp/nodule-openapi/README.md

 * The operation itself is retryable.
 As of this writing, this will only include read operations

 By default, retries are not enabled.

+XXX: Due to a bug in nodule-config, retry values of 0/1 will not work.
+2+ will all be valid.